Black Country: Economy

 The heavy industry which once dominated the Black Country has now largely gone.
 The 20th century saw a decline in coal mining and the industry finally came to an end in 1968 with the closure of Baggeridge Colliery near Sedgley.
 Clean air legislation has meant that the Black Country is no longer black.
 The area still maintains some manufacturing, but on a much smaller scale than historically.
 Chainmaking is still a viable industry in the Cradley Heath area where the majority of the chain for the Ministry of Defence and the Admiralty fleet is made in modern factories.

 Much but not all of the area now suffers from high unemployment and parts of it are amongst the most economically deprived communities in the UK.
 This is particularly true in parts of the metropolitan boroughs of Sandwell, Walsall and Wolverhampton.
 According to the Government's 2007 Index of Deprivation (ID 2007), Sandwell is the third most deprived authority in the West Midlands region, after Birmingham and Stoke-on-Trent, and the 14th most deprived of the UK's 354 districts.
 Wolverhampton is the fourth most deprived district in the West Midlands, and the 28th most deprived nationally.
 Walsall is the fifth most deprived district in the West Midlands region, and the 45th most deprived in the country.

 Dudley fares better, but still has pockets of deprivation.
 Overall, Dudley is the 100th most deprived district of the UK, but the second most affluent of the seven metropolitan districts of the West Midlands, with Solihull coming top.
 It also benefits from tourism due to the popularity of the Black Country Living Museum, Dudley Zoo and Dudley Castle.

 As with many urban areas in the UK, there is also a significant ethnic minority population in parts: in Sandwell, 22.6 per cent of the population is from ethnic minorities, and in Wolverhampton the figure is 23.5 per cent.
 However, in Walsall 84.6 per cent of the population is described as white, while in Dudley 92 per cent of the population is white.
-Resistance to mass immigration in the 1950s, 1960s and 1970s led to the slogan "Keep the Black Country white!".